 Oh, magic hour when a child first knows it can read printed words! … From that time on, the world was hers for the reading. (page 166)

 I loved the chapter in which Francie learned to read.
-It was powerfully written and got me excited for my own ability to read.
+It was powerfully written and got me excited about my own ability to read.
 Francie’s discovery of reading, however, almost became a footnote in the midst of the other things Francie experienced.
 While her goal became to read a book every day of her life, we only rarely heard mention of it because she went off to work.
 She rarely read on the fire escape in the novel.

 I suppose such fleeting dreams are a part of every young girl’s life; maybe Betty Smith meant to show how fleeting such passion is in the cruel reality of an impoverished life.
 But it was still a disappointment to me, especially since the novel seemed to place such emphasis on education and reading.
 (In the first 80 pages, the reading on the fire escape was built up as the most important thing she did every day.
-After the flashback, there seemed only small mention of it.)
+After the flashback, there seemed only a small mention of it.)

 Growing a Tree

 By far the greatest strength of A Tree Grows in Brooklyn is the setting.
-Betty Smith is expert at creating a scene through minimal language.
+Betty Smith is an expert at creating a scene through minimal language.
 As I read of Francie sitting on the fire escape, reading and watching the world, I felt I would still find that world if I were to visit Brooklyn today.
 The 1912 streets Smith describes, writing in the 1940s, and the children running down it likewise were craftily conjured.
 I may read this novel again just for the believable historical setting it creates.

 While Francie Nolan’s story of personal growth is a memorable one, I felt better organization and framework could have captured it better.
 Unfortunately, I can’t say I loved A Tree Grows in Brooklyn.